(1 AUG 2018)

 First off, the WREN ATK series are better performing forks than any of the BLUTO RL or RCT3 series.
 If you own a Bluto, the WREN will beat it flat out.
 It's not even close, especially when it comes to ride performance, and you push both forks to the edge of their performance limits.
 This assumes SUMMER riding.
 We have had issues with the WINTER performance on the WREN ATK, see the review for that article << HERE >>.

 There are loyal WREN customers out there, and it is hard to write this article and not upset them (as I own a few WREN ATK forks myself).
-The bottom line, is the WREN ATK fork can beat out a Bluto RCT3, but it cannot maintain superiority over a MASTODON PRO when you consider a full race circuit, of varying terrain and speeds.
+The bottom line, is the WREN ATK fork can beat out a Bluto RCT3, but it cannot maintain superiority over a MASTODON PRO when you consider a full race or trail circuit, of widely varying terrain and speeds.
 You can dial a WREN ATK in so that it can mimic almost any other fork out there, including even a leaf spring LAUF!
 It can impersonate those ride qualities ... stiff and firm, for aggressive hard pack, fire road, paved sections, where all-out sprinting is needed ... this fork excels there, especially with the lockout switch.
 Downside is, if the WREN ATK is air chambered for this type of riding, and then you hit slow, rutted, loose terrain... the WREN fork cannot quickly adapt in all situations and still perform at ideal levels.
 You may need to stop and recalibrate the air chambers... otherwise is may suddenly feel far too stiff, or, too plush and loose.

 The WREN ATK fork has a ton of potential if they went with a 6th version of it (I am told it's currently in the 5th revision, called "Twin Air" - two separate air chambers both top and bottom fed, on the compression side of the fork).
 These chambers apparently equalize pressure over time, and have a floating piston between them that is apparently supposed to act like an IVA ramp, as found in the Mastodon PRO.
 I found the MASTODON PRO ramps MUCH better, and in logarithmic, rather than linear fashion.
-The WREN seemed to ramp in linear fashion... same resistance all the way up to the top-out point (which when you hit it, you think something cracked on the front end of the bike - but the fork is built strong enough to take the repeated topping out).
+The WREN seemed to ramp in linear fashion... same resistance all the way up to the top-out point (which when you hit it, you think something cracked on the front end of the bike - but Wren LLC states the fork is built strong enough to take the repeated topping out).
 The MASTODON PRO ramps up in increasing resistive fashion, so topping out is far less noticeable, if it happens at all.

 Heavier riders may prefer the WREN ATK, as it seems to take on 250+ lb riders better than the Mastodon PRO.
 I do not have direct experience with this, but it is feedback I have received and seen in the forums.